-correlate Y GDP USD M2 FED SBI INF (obs = 48)

-Furthermore, an analysis of correlation between independent variables was conducted.
-Correlation analysis between independent variables is done to analyze whether there are multicollinearity problems among the independent variables.
-Multicollinearity is a problem in the regression model where there is a relationship between independent variables (the correlation score in general is above 0.8).

-From the data presented in table 8 it can be seen that in general there is no multicollinearity on all the dependent variables on the independent variable.
-Multicollinearity occurs in the independent variable on the control variable of the money supply with the federal reserve interest rate, and between the fed interest rate and the SBI.
-However, because multicollinearity does not occur in the dependent variable for all its independent variables, the researcher believes that the estimation model produced in this study is considered good enough to predict the relationship between the dependent variable and all its independent variables.

 Logitic Regession Model

-In predicting the capital resistance of the Islamic banking industry, the probability of bankruptcy of the Islamic banking industry during the second wave of the financial crisis in 2014-2017 was analyzed using the Linear Programing Model (LPM).
+In predicting the capital resistance of the Islamic banking industry, the probability of bankruptcy of the Islamic banking industry during the second wave of the financial crisis was analyzed using the Linear Programing Model (LPM).
 The results of the Linear Programming Model (LPM) regression indicate the presence of multicollinearity and heteroscedasticity, so that a robust standard error is performed with α = 5%.
-The results of the LPM model analysis concluded that the SBI and the Fed Interest Rates significantly influence the risk of bankruptcy in the Indonesian Islamic banking industry.
+The results of the LPM model analysis concluded that the SBI, the Fed Interest Rates, Money Supply (M2) and GDP significantly influence the risk of bankruptcy in the Indonesian Islamic banking industry.
 Next predict Y hat and residuals over regression.
 Graphical analysis shows patterned residuals where there are values of Y hat <0 and Y hat> 1, so predictions are made using Probit Logit Regression Model.

-4
+I

+Figure 4.
+Residual and Y hat Linier Probability Model

-Stratistic results of the Logistic regression model in the period as shown in table 9.
+Stratistic results of the Logistic regression model in the period January 2008-December 2019, January 2008-November 2012 and December 2012-December 2019 as shown in table 9.

 Tabel 9

-Estimatesof Islamic Banking Risk
+Probit Logit Estimates for Probability of Islamic Banking Bankruptcy Risk